Arranging a funeral

 You don't have to appoint a funeral director.
 If you're the Executor or the nearest surviving relative, you can arrange a cremation or a burial yourself.
 We can advise you how to do this.

 You can also purchase memorials and urns directly from us, regardless of whether you have appointed a funeral director to make your arrangements.
 We have an excellent range of items, and buying directly from us can save you money.
-Please see our information about memorials at the crematorium and our price-list for burials, cremations and memorials for details.
+Please see our information about memorials at the crematorium, memorials at the cemetery and our price-list for burials, cremations and memorials for details.

 A civil funeral is a non-religious service that's suitable for either a cremation or burial.
 It's usually carried out by an official celebrant.
 You can find a local celebrant on the Institute of Civil Funerals website.